Johnny Stamboli: World Championship Wrestling (1999–2001)

-While attending college in Atlanta, Georgia and working as a doorman at the Club Oxygen nightclub, Hugger exercised at the Main Event Fitness gym, which was owned by World Championship Wrestling employees Lex Luger and Sting.
+While attending college in Atlanta, Georgia, and working as a doorman at the Club Oxygen nightclub, Hugger exercised at the Main Event Fitness gym, which was owned by World Championship Wrestling (WCW) employees Lex Luger and Sting.
 During one of his visits to the gym, WCW employee Diamond Dallas Page met with Hugger and encouraged him to train as a wrestler.
 Hugger subsequently participated alongside 19 other prospective wrestlers in a $240 tryout at the WCW's Power Plant training center.
 The tryout featured press ups, sprinting, squats and freestyle wrestling in temperatures of over 100 degrees.
 Hugger passed the tryout, but did not immediately begin training as a wrestler.
 Six months later, he was attacked and stabbed six times.
 Hugger resolved to change his lifestyle, which he believed had resulted in his assault, and enlisted in the Power Plant, where he was finally trained to wrestle in earnest.

 After training, Hugger debuted for WCW as "Johnny Hugger" on the September 28, 1999 episode of WCW WorldWide, losing to Chuck Palumbo.
 Hugger's WCW Pay-Per-View debut came at their December 19, 1999 Starrcade.
-He adopted the ring name "Johnny the Bull" and formed a Mafia-themed tag team called The Mamalukes with Big Vito, which was managed by Tony Marinara.
+He adopted the ring name "Johnny the Bull" and formed a Mafia-themed tag team called the Mamalukes with Big Vito, which was managed by Tony Marinara.

-On January 18, 2000 in Evansville, Indiana, Hugger and Big Vito defeated Crowbar and David Flair for the WCW World Tag Team Championship.
+On January 18, 2000, in Evansville, Indiana, Hugger and Big Vito defeated Crowbar and David Flair for the WCW World Tag Team Championship.
 The match was broadcast on the January 19 episode of Thunder.
 They held the championship until February 12, when they were defeated by Creative Control in Oberhausen during a tour of Germany.
 The Mamalukes regained the championship on the following day in Leipzig, and held it until March 19, when they lost to Creative Control in a no disqualification match at the pay-per-view Uncensored, which took place in the AmericanAirlines Arena in Miami, Florida.

 On June 5, 2000, The Mamalukes attacked Hardcore Champion Terry Funk during a title defense against WCW President Eric Bischoff, enabling Bischoff to defeat Funk.
 On the June 7 episode of Thunder, Bischoff awarded the Hardcore Championship to The Mamalukes, making them co-champions.
 On June 19, Big Vito defeated Hugger to become the undisputed Hardcore Champion.
 On the July 3 episode of Nitro, while wrestling Funk in a hardcore match, Hugger tore his urethra while executing a diving leg drop and was sidelined for two months while recuperating.

-On the September 11, 2000 edition of Nitro, Hugger returned to betray Vito and join several other Power Plant graduates in a stable known as The Natural Born Thrillers, a collection of young wrestlers who sought to challenge more established wrestlers.
+On the September 11, 2000 edition of Nitro, Hugger returned to betray Vito and join several other Power Plant graduates in a stable known as the Natural Born Thrillers, a collection of young wrestlers who sought to challenge more established wrestlers.
 Hugger eventually reconciled with Vito and reformed the Mamalukes, and the two continued teaming until WCW's closure in March 2001.
-Their final match in WCW was a loss to the team of Lance Storm and Mike Awesome on 12 March 2001's edition of Nitro.
+Their final match in WCW was a loss to the team of Lance Storm and Mike Awesome on the March 12 edition of Nitro.